stephan-hof/pyrocksdb/docs/api/database.rst

                             If ``None`` start at the beginning of the database.
         :param bytes end: Key where to end compaction.
                           If ``None`` end at the last key of the database.
-        :param bool reduce_level:  If ``True`` allow rocksdb to move the data to another level, if the current is not big enouth.
+        :param bool change_level:  If ``True``, compacted files will be moved to the minimum level capable of holding the data or given level (specified by non-negative target_level).
                                    If ``False`` you may end with a bigger level than configured.
-        :param int target_level: Level where to push the the range to compact.
+Default is ``False``.
+        :param int target_level: If change_level is true and target_level have non-negative value, compacted files will be moved to target_level.
+                                 Default is ``-1``.
+        :param string bottommost_level_compaction:
+            For level based compaction, we can configure if we want to skip/force bottommost level compaction.
+By default level based compaction will only compact the bottommost level if there is a compaction filter.
+It can be set to the following values.

+            ``skip``
+                Skip bottommost level compaction

+            ``if_compaction_filter``
+                Only compact bottommost level if there is a compaction filter.
+                This is the default.

+            ``force``
+                Always compact bottommost level

     .. py:attribute:: options